-I cannot speak for the late Miss Lena Horne, but I can't imagine she would think that this was a good idea.
-Oh, no. Oh, Hell no. |
+I cannot speak for the late Miss Lena Horne, but I can't imagine she

 And for very good reason.
 African Americans have been used, abused, been demonized and mistreated in the U.S. And in Baltimore, they have received the short end of the stick for far, far too long.
 I cannot list the indignities, but when things heated up over the murder of Freddie Gray, over two years ago, they boiled over.